 If the year 2014 had a main theme, it was, as in 2013, the unions' pursuit of legal advantage.
 The results were mixed.
 Unions scored victories at the National Labor Relations Board, but they tasted defeat in the courts, most notably in their effort to unionize private home care providers in Illinois and overturn a Wisconsin law reining in public-sector costs.
 In another bitter pill, the United Auto Workers last February lost a representation election at the Volkswagen plant in Chattanooga.
 As for dipping their hands in tills, national union leaders generally behaved themselves, but many local bosses, office employees and business agents did not.

-For four years Jesse Morgan headed a union that represented prison employees.
-He's now likely to experience what it's like to be an inmate.
-On February 25, Morgan, former president of American Federation of State, County and Municipal Employees Local 1707, was indicted in U.S. District Court for the Western District of Missouri on 29 counts of fraud in connection with embezzlement of more than $185,000 in union funds during nearly his entire tenure in office.
-The indictment, which contains a forfeiture allegation, follows an investigation by the U.S. Labor Department's Office of Labor-Management Standards.
+On October 7, Jesse Morgan, former president of American Federation of State, County and Municipal Employees (AFSCME) Local 1707, pleaded guilty in U.S. District Court for the Western District of Missouri to one count of wire fraud against the Kansas City, Mo. union.
+He had been indicted in February on 29 counts of fraud in connection with his embezzlement of at least $185,000 in union funds during his four years at the helm.
+The actions follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.